A practical type theory for symmetric monoidal categories: The type theory for free props

-In the case of the generator rule, we also have to group the new terms into applications $\vec f(\vec M)$ of a list of function symbols.
-This is not trivial since a given function symbol could be applied twice by the same generator rule; but by \cref{thm:distinct-terms} we can tell whether two terms resulted from the same application by checking whether their arguments are syntactically equal.
 Now the ordering of these function symbol applications as $f,\dots,g$ and $h,\dots,k$ must be the order in which the corresponding $f\s1,\dots,g\s1$ and $h,\dots,k$ appear in the term list, since the permutations $\sigma$ and $\tau$ preserve those orders.
-Then $\sigma^{-1}$ is uniquely determined by the fact that it must place all the outputs of $f$ first, and so on until all the outputs of $g$, then all the terms of non-maximum depth in the same order that they were given in the conclusion.
-Similarly, $\tau^{-1}$ is uniquely determined by the fact that it has to place $h,\dots,k$ first and the scalar terms of non-maximum depth last, preserving internal order in each group.
+Then $\sigma^{-1}$ is uniquely determined by the fact that it must place all the outputs of $f$ first, and so on until all the outputs of $g$, then all the terms of non-maximum height in the same order that they were given in the conclusion.
+Similarly, $\tau^{-1}$ is uniquely determined by the fact that it has to place $h,\dots,k$ first and the scalar terms of non-maximum height last, preserving internal order in each group.
 Finally, this determines the main premise uniquely as well.

 The argument for the identity rule is similar, with no $\tau$ and with $\sigma^{-1}$ placing all the variables first in the order of the context.
 Inductively, therefore, the entire derivation is uniquely determined. \end{proof}